Boran/lusas/trunk/README.txt

 USAGE:
   ./lusas-basic.sh -h

-To the other aduit scripts, refer to http://boran.com/audit
+  For the other audit scripts, refer to http://boran.com/audit